-An intermittent ‘tail lamp out’ indicator on your dash could mean a few things, but hands down the most common failure involves the circuit boards inside the tail lights.
+An intermittent ‘tail lamp out’ indicator on your dash could mean a few things, but hands down the most common failure involves the circuit boards inside the taillights.
 This is so common that we made a complete kit to replace your components with uprated parts, including a wiring harness that is more capable of handling the heat and current of normal usage.
-I wrote a DIY blog on the subject, which you can read here [click here].
-The surprisingly cost effective kit (100k10107 BMW Tail Light Repair Kit (E46)) includes new Genuine BMW taillight circuit boards for both sides of the car (63217165865 and 63217165866), as well as a Genuine BMW wiring repair kit (61129281435).
-We also offer the connectors (12527519956) and the corresponding terminal pins (12521433217) in case yours is melted, which is common.
+The surprisingly cost-effective kit (100k10107 BMW Tail Light Repair Kit (E46)) includes new Genuine BMW taillight circuit boards for both sides of the car (63217165865 and 63217165866), as well as a Genuine BMW wiring repair kit.
+We also offer the connectors and the corresponding terminal pins in case yours is melted, which is common.

 4. Crankcase Vent Valve Failure/Maintenance:

-The PCV (Positive Crankcase Ventilation) system is meant to separate the oil out of the oily stirred up air that pressurizes the crankcase of the engine due to piston blowby.
-The hoses and separator therefore see a lot of action when it comes to hot oil, which can build up inside and cause problems.
-Due to this, the PCV system should be considered a maintenance item, and replaced regularly in order to prevent sludgy buildup from clogging oil vent passageways.
+The PCV (Positive Crankcase Ventilation) system is meant to separate the oil of the oily stirred up the air that pressurizes the crankcase of the engine due to piston blowby.
+The hoses and separator, therefore, see a lot of action when it comes to hot oil, which can build up inside and cause problems.
+Due to this, the PCV system should be considered a maintenance item and replaced regularly to prevent sludgy buildup from clogging oil vent passageways.

 A sure clue of clogged or constricted PCV components is that the seals around the crankcase will all start weeping oil due to the pressure that is not allowed to be vented.
 This includes the timing cover, oil pan, and especially the valve cover.
-We have two kits for the M54 and M52 6 cylinder engines found in the BMW E46 3-series.
-They are 100K10104, and 100k10237 for cold climates.
-The second kit features insulated hoses to prevent water condensation from contributing to sludge buildup.
-You can read the DIY blog about this here: [click here]
+We have kits and parts for the M54 and M52 6 cylinder engines found in the BMW E46 3-series.

 5. Torn Front Axle Boots / Front Axle Failure (Xi AWD models only):

 The front axles on these cars are notorious for having problems, specifically with the CV joints and related boots.
-These problems are accelerated with lowered cars, so it’s important to pay attention to the CV axles on your all-wheel drive model.
+These problems are accelerated with lowered cars, so it’s important to pay attention to the CV axles on your all-wheel-drive model.
 If you catch it early, you can get away with just replacing the boots.
-The boot isn’t super easy to replace, because in order to do so you must remove the axle.
+The boot isn’t super easy to replace because to do so, and you must remove the axle.
 However, replacing both axles at a dealer will run you more than $1700.
-Replacing four CV boots (each axle has an inner and an outer CV joint) will cost under $100 and a few hours of time.
-The CV Boot numbers are 31607507402 for the outer (the more common to fail) and the inner is 31607507403.
+Replacing four CV boots (each axle has an inner and an outer CV joint) will cost under $100 and a few hours.
+The CV Boot numbers are 31607507402 for the outer (the more common to fail), and the inner is 31607507403.

 If the boot has been torn for a while, there is a high probability that the joint has run dry and been contaminated with dirt, grit, and road grime.
-In this case, the tight tolerance joint wears out quickly and the entire axle will need to be replaced.
-We have two front axles available for the E46 AWD, a cost effective Empi as well as a higher end GKN axle.
-The Empi numbers are A807916 for the front driver side, and A807917 for the front passenger side.
-The high qualty GKN front axles for the BMW 325xi and 330xi are 31607505199A for the front driver side, and 31607505200A for the front passenger side.
+In this case, the tight tolerance joint wears out quickly, and the entire axle will need to be replaced.
+We have front axles available for the E46.
+The high-quality GKN front axles for the BMW 325xi and 330xi are 31607505199A for the front driver side and 31607505200A for the front passenger side.

 6. M3 Camshaft Gear Bolt Failure (S54 only)

 The S54 engine has been known to have the cam gear bolts break.
 It is recommended to have these replaced every 30,000 miles at the same time as the valve adjustment.
 If one or more do break there would be catastrophic engine damage.
-We sell a kit with all of the necessary hardware, 100K10240, that comes with the necessary Loctite® thread locker.
+We sell all the necessary hardware, that comes with the necessary Loctite® thread locker.